rpidanny/Nietzsche/README.md

 *"Morality is just a fiction used by the herd of inferior human beings to hold back the few superior men." - **Friedrich Nietzsche***

-If you love quotes, you're gonna love this.

 ## Usage

 ### Deploy